TA18252-Quantum-Gaze-2023-CROP.jpg

 Q: What sparked your interest in quantum computers?

-Q: How do technological breakthroughs in quantum computing change our understanding of human cognition and the future, and how does your artistic exploration relate to these technologies?
+Q: How do breakthroughs in quantum computing change the way you think about human cognition and the future, and how does this relate to your work?

 Q: In Quantum Gaze, how did you translate the complexity of quantum computing into a visual language?

-Q: What is the biggest challenge in translating the complexity of quantum computing into a visual language?
+Q: What was the biggest challenge in translating quantum computing into painting?